Australians are getting richer, despite rising interest rates and inflation.

-Much of this growth in wealth can be attributed to our Baby Boomers, who are reaping the rewards of a booming property market and long-term investments in their superannuation.
+Much of this wealth can be attributed to our Baby Boomers, who reaped the rewards of the significant property boom we experienced a few years ago and long-term investments in their superannuation.

 Baby Boomers are our wealthiest generation, and there are plenty of them – it was called the baby boom for good reason!

 Around 21% of our population is over 60, up from just 15% in 1986.

 And this generation is set to transfer a staggering $3.5 trillion of wealth to their kids.

 That’s a massive tsunami of cash, currently locked up in real estate and super.